About This Chapter

 21. What Is Ataxia? - Definition, Causes & Symptoms

 Ataxia is a disorder of movement, coordination, or balance that can be caused by hereditary deficiencies or a specific life event.
-Read this lesson to learn about what causes ataxia, as well as its common symptoms and treatment options.
+In this lesson, you'll learn about what causes ataxia, as well as its common symptoms and treatment options.

 22. What Is Neuropathic Pain? - Definition, Symptoms & Treatment